Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 2. Change In Appetite

-Are they eating much less than usual, refusing favourite foods, slow to come for meals?
+Are they eating much less than usual, refusing favourite foods, or slow to come for meals?

 Tip: Sometimes depressed cats overeat or snack for comfort, though it’s usually more common to find depressed cats eating less.